wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.2.3 - 2015/02/13 =
+* Tweak - Major upgrade for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0
+* Tweak - Tested fully compatible with WooCommerce just released version 2.3.3
+* Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
+When an admin sets a custom WordPress file structure then it can get the correct path of plugin

 = 1.2.2 - 2015/02/02 =
 * Tweak - Removed CSS Class input box from the Default Email form button style settings.
 * Tweak - Tested for 100% compatibility with WooCommerce version 2.2.11